 Some places have become more inventive.
 If the alley doesn't have a functional use, sometimes they've been converted to communal green space.

-Sometimes, as famously is occurring in Chicago, the alley becomes "green" in the sense of being redone with more environmentally friendly paving (in the form of permeable asphalt or porous concrete) or lighting.
+Sometimes, as famously is occurring in Chicago, the alley becomes "green" in the sense of being redone with more environmentally friendly paving (in the form of permeable asphalt or porous concrete) or more energy-saving lighting.

 In commercial areas, alley clean up needs to become a regular activity of merchants, landlords, the city, or a business improvement district.